Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 \subsubsection{Training}

-This module is responsible for data management and model training within FL scenarios.
-It utilizes a comprehensively organized directory, housing files integral to the execution of the specific federated scenario.
+This module is responsible for data management and model training within FL scenarios. \addtxt{This feature has been extended from p2pfl library \citep{Guijas:p2pfl:2022}, an open-source framework that allows the creation of federated models in P2P networks.
+In this sense, Fedstellar employs model hierarchy and aggregation control provided by the previous solution, redesigning the continuous interaction between nodes during federation and introducing more complex datasets and models.
+Also, Fedstellar provides additional configurations, such as aggregation algorithms and compatibility with ML models using the Scikit-learn library. }It utilizes a comprehensively organized directory, housing files integral to executing the specific federated scenario.
 Each of these files plays a critical role in outlining the dataset parameters, determining whether the data source is local or remote, orchestrating data transformations, and dictating the operation of the data loader.
-To further refine the data quality, preprocessing techniques like normalization, feature extraction, and data augmentation are deployed.
+Preprocessing techniques like normalization, feature extraction, and data augmentation are deployed to refine the data quality further.
 These procedures play a pivotal role in processing raw data into a quality resource ready for model training, also providing a template to accommodate future data processing techniques.

-Regarding model training, Fedstellar fosters a highly adaptable and expandable environment that eases the definition and modification of learning models.
+Regarding model training, Fedstellar fosters a highly adaptable and expandable environment that eases the definition and modification of learning{ML and complex DL} models.
 By leveraging Lightning with PyTorch as a training backend, the platform simplifies complex ML logistics, accommodating diverse learning requirements corresponding to various datasets \citep{Falcon:PyTorch-Lightning:2019}.
-Regarding aggregation algorithms, Fedstellar offers a potent suite of options, providing an extensible design to integrate additional aggregation algorithms, whether the user can define or import from external libraries.
-This flexibility sets a favorable stage for those engaged in research or testing innovative or custom aggregation strategies, thus supporting scientific exploration within the FL landscape.
+In terms of aggregation algorithms, Fedstellar provides a comprehensive suite of solutions, as highlighted in \tablename~\ref{tab:aggregation_algorithms}.
+This table briefly describes each algorithm and its compatibility with ML/DL models.
+Specifically, the aggregation algorithms can be applied to ML models such as Logistic Regression and SVM.
+In the case of Logistic Regression, this means averaging the gradients, while for SVM, it involves merging support vectors, which are the key data points defining the decision boundary.
+For DL models, such as NNs or autoencoders, the aggregation process averages the weights and biases across all layers from the federated models.{, being the case of FedAvg \citep{Guijas:p2pfl:2022}.} The platform is built based on extensibility principles, enabling{Following the same principle of extensibility as \citep{Guijas:p2pfl:2022}, the platform enables} users to incorporate custom aggregation algorithms or those imported from third-party libraries.
+This adaptability is especially beneficial for researchers and developers experimenting with novel aggregation techniques, fostering innovation and exploration within the FL ecosystem.